 In 2012, the Connecticut General Assembly made several changes to the law to improve the system established to address racial profiling concerns in Connecticut.
 Changes to the law took effect on October 1, 2013 and are summarized below.

-Police agencies must adopt a written policy that prohibits the stopping, detention, or search of any person when such action is solely motivated by considerations of race, color, ethnicity, age, gender, or sexual orientation, and such action would constitute a violation of the civil rights of the person.
+Police agencies must adopt a written policy that prohibits the stopping, detention, interdiction, or search of any person when such action is motivated, in whole or in part, by considerations of race, color, ethnicity, age, gender, or sexual orientation, except when such consideration of race, color, ethnicity, age, gender, or sexual orientation is used in combination with other information seeking to apprehend a specific suspect whose race, color, ethnicity, age, or gender is part of the description of the suspect.

 Police officers must record traffic stop information using the standardized method and any form developed and implemented by the Racial Profiling Prohibition Advisory Board and the Office of Policy and Management.
 Currently officers are required to collect the following information for each traffic stop: